IACUC Semi-Annual Self-Assessment (SASA)

 - Emergency contact information should be posted in any study site (research laboratory) area where animals are held for more than 12 hours (see the IACUC policy "Laboratory and Satellite Rodent Housing")

-The site visit team is composed of at least two members of the IACUC, one of which will be an RRF veterinarian.
+The site visit team is composed of at least two members of the IACUC, one of which will be a CMRU veterinarian.
 Site visitors will ask questions about animal use as it relates to each project.
 Site visitors will review:

 - Procedures Performed